mohammedimaduddin891-web/final-project-F00611260/README.txt

 F00611260

-Cornerstone Relief International (CRI) is a 600 person, relief and development organization.
+Cornerstone Relief International (CRI) is a 600-person relief and development organization with field offices on four continents and a nine-person headquarters IT team.

-Continental continents and 28 countries.Main headquarters staff of nine and staff at 48 countries and their field offices around the world. continents.
+The design uses a hybrid, privacy-first AI architecture.
+Approved external APIs may be used for low-sensitivity work, while restricted beneficiary case-note RAG remains on a private controlled inference lane.

-A hybrid architecture with privacy-first AI is used for the design.
-Low-sensitivity work may be based on approved external API's.
-Restricted Beneficiary Case note RAG is still pending. on a private controlled inferred lane.
-It requires human judgement to be applied to: indelible, secure, private, monetary sensitive and high-blast-radius actions.
+Human approval is required for irreversible, security-sensitive, privacy-sensitive, financially material, or high-blast-radius actions.

 REQUIRED DOCUMENTS